Mick Greenaway

 Mick Greenaway (1949–1999) was a famous football fan and die-hard supporter of Chelsea FC.

 Raised in Billing Street, near Stamford Bridge, his adoptive father was a Chelsea fan, who introduced him to the club during the glorious 1954-55 season.

 He was the creator of the Zigger Zagger chant, and would introduce it to other Chelsea fans to sing following him.
-He also created the chant 'Ask Old Brown To Tea', which started the tradition of Chelsea fans throwing celery into the pitch.
+He also created the chant 'Ask Old Brown To Tea' from a Chas & Dave song, which started the tradition of Chelsea fans throwing celery onto the pitch.